GSA-TTS/docker-trestle/templates/ssp-rendering/lato/markdown/devsecops.md

 # 10.8.10 Serverless Design (if applicable)
 <!--
 Instructions: Describe the microservice-based architecture including API and API security.
-Describe the serverless functions network security model including the perimeter.
-Describe the code review, scanning, and the dependency scanning tools chain and processes.
+Describe the serverless functions' network security model including the perimeter.
+Describe the code review, scanning, and dependency scanning tool chain and processes.
 -->